Your Notifications

 Metastasis (M): it describes if cancer has spread to distant organs

 • Stage 0: The cancer is in the earliest stage and is known as carcinoma in situ or intramucosal carcinoma (Tis).
-It has not spread beyond the mucosa or rectum (Tis, N0, M0).
-It is generally removed by polypectomy (removal of polyp).
+It has not spread beyond the mucosa or rectum (Tis, N0, M0), and it is typically removed by polypectomy (removal of a polyp).

 • Stage 1: Cancer has grown in the muscularis and submucosal layers.
 It may also have grown into muscularis propria.
 It has not spread to nearby lymph nodes (T1 or 2, N0, M0).
 The tumor and the lymph nodes can be removed surgically.